vaibhav-raj-pandey/Face-Recognition-web-app/README.md

 This App uses an API to detect faces in a picture

-Care to look into code if yu may!!
+Care to look into code if you may!!